-Britain’s claim to be a functioning democracy has become threadbare as a result of failure to modernise our discredited electoral system.
+Failure to reform our electoral system has undermined our democracy and weakened social cohesion.
 First past the post voting with a plurality of parties means that most UK governments are elected against the wishes of a large majority of those entitled to vote, as the present system makes it possible to control the House of Commons with the support of less than a quarter of the electorate.
-As a result, the two main parties have no real need to reach beyond core supporters and floating voters in marginal constituencies.
+As a result, the two main parties, with no real need to reach beyond core supporters and floating voters in marginal constituencies, continue to resist meaningful reform.
+This encourages polarised positions designed to enthuse party conferences and donors and a few hundred thousand swing voters in marginal seats, effectively ignoring large sections of the electorate.

 A fossilised system